platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 As stated in the Console, several possibilities exist for the environment variables.

-* Variables beginning with `env:` will be exposed as Unix environment variables
+* Variables beginning with `env:` are exposed as Unix environment variables
-* Variables beginning with `php:` will be interpreted as `php.ini` directives.
+* Variables beginning with `php:` are interpreted as `php.ini` directives.
-* All other variables will be part of the environment `PLATFORM_VARIABLES` variable
+* All other variables are part of the environment `PLATFORM_VARIABLES` variable

 More details can be found [on the environment page](https://docs.platform.sh/administration/web/configure-environment.html#variables)